Consensys/doc.goquorum/docs/Reference/quorum.js/RawTransactionManager.md

 ```js
 txnMngr.sendRawTransaction(txnParams);
 ```
-Calls Tessera's `ThirdParty` `/storeraw` API, replaces the `data` field in `txnParams` with the response (i.e. encrypted-payload hash), signs the transaction with the `from` account defined in `txnParams`, marks the transaction as private, RLP encodes the transaction in hex format, and submits the signed transaction to the blockchain with `eth_sendRawPrivateTransaction`.
+Calls Tessera's `ThirdParty` `/storeraw` API, replaces the `data` field in `txnParams` with the response (encrypted-payload hash), signs the transaction with the `from` account defined in `txnParams`, marks the transaction as private, RLP encodes the transaction in hex format, and submits the signed transaction to the blockchain with `eth_sendRawPrivateTransaction`.

 #### Parameters
 1. `txnParams` - The transaction to sign and send